adphelps/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 - On average, how many Items does each Character have?
 - On average, how many Weapons does each character have?

+-302 total characters
+-75 clerics, 68 fighters, 108 mages, 11 necromancers, 51 thieves
+-174 total items
+-37 are weapons; 137 are not

 You do not need all the tables - in particular, the `account_*`, `auth_*`, `django_*`, and `socialaccount_*` tables are for the application and do not have the data you need. the `charactercreator_*` and `armory_*` tables and where you